git-thinh/chrome-proxy/README.md

 [![NPM](https://nodei.co/npm/chrome-proxy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/<chrome-proxy>/)

+# Notes

+The limited unit tests currently implemented all pass in the Chrome browser.
+Property getting and setting work within Node, but *getPrototypeOf* and *getOwnPropertyDescriptor* unit tests fail within Node.

 # Philosophy

 Chrome used to have a proxy and it was abruptly removed over a year ago for unspecified security reasons.
 Proxies are useful.
 This is a development placeholder based on Object.observe until they become available again in early 2016.
 There is currently no plan to turn this into a robust long term implementation, particularly since Object.observe may disappear in 2016.